-Total Quality Management, Human Resources, Industrial Relations, Learning and Development:
+Total Quality Management, Human Resources, Learning and Development, Industrial Relations:

-The Company continues its focus on the principles of Total Quality Management (TQM).
-During the Financial Year 2023-24, the Company has focused on sustaining the strong manufacturing processes through the "can't receive the defect, can't make the defect and can't flow off the defect" system to ensure the supply of zero-defect products to the customers.
-The Company further initiated digitization activities (IoT - Internet of Things) in the processes to improve its internal quality besides sustaining its existing Total Quality Management (TQM) activities.
+The Company continues to follow the principles of Total Quality Management (TQM).
+During the Financial Year 2024-25, the Company has focused on sustaining the strong manufacturing processes through the "Can't make the defect" concept to ensure robust process control, strengthen the training and evaluation to ensure 100% SOP adherence in the processes to improve its internal quality besides the existing Total Quality Management (TQM) practices.
 This has aided the Company to reduce the complaints from customers and a decline in internal rejections.